GEN • GEN: Michael Cooley's Genetic Genealogy Blog

 It wasn't until 2006, however, that I discovered that DNA testing had become

-Family Tree DNA,
+at Family Tree DNA,

 including the Cooley DNA